Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Before incorporating any peptide into your routine, consult with a dermatologist or skincare professional.
 FormBlends offers physician consultations to help determine the most appropriate peptide therapy for your individual needs, ensuring both safety and efficacy in your skincare regimen.

 Many cosmetic peptides can be safely combined to target multiple aging mechanisms simultaneously.
-Popular evidence-based combinations include Matrixyl 3000 with GHK-Cu for comprehensive matrix rebuilding, or Argireline with Eyeseryl for expression line reduction plus eye area improvement.
+Popular evidence-based combinations include Matrixyl 3000 with GHK-Cu for thorough matrix rebuilding, or Argireline with Eyeseryl for expression line reduction plus eye area improvement.

 When stacking peptides, introduce one at a time over 2-4 weeks to assess individual tolerance and efficacy.
 Avoid combining more than three peptides initially, as this can make it difficult to identify which ingredients are providing benefits or causing reactions.